 A “Guardians of the Galaxy”-themed indoor roller coaster is being added to Epcot’s Future World and will also make its debut in 2021.
 The attraction, which will be among the largest indoor roller coasters ever, is being constructed in the area formerly occupied by Universe of Energy/Ellen’s Energy Adventure.
 Disney has yet to formally announce the attraction’s name, but it will be the first Marvel-themed attraction on Walt Disney World property.
 You can take a look at the epic ride vehicles here.

-With Epcot’s IllumiNations: Reflections of Earth fireworks show ending in 2019, two all-new fireworks shows are coming to the theme park over the next few years.
-A limited-time fireworks show called Epcot Forever will debut later this year as a celebration of the classic Epcot theme park.
+With Epcot’s IllumiNations: Reflections of Earth fireworks show ending September 30, 2019, two all-new fireworks shows are coming to the theme park over the next few years.
+A limited-time fireworks show called Epcot Forever will debut October 1st, as a celebration of the classic Epcot theme park.
 Then in 2020, a currently-unnamed fireworks spectacular will premiere at Epcot and will feature massive floating set pieces on World Showcase Lagoon, custom-built LED panels, choreographed moving fountains, lights, pyrotechnics, and lasers.
 We’re excited to see the limited-time Epcot Forever show, but the 2020 fireworks spectacular seems better than the original IllumiNations, and we can’t wait.